moddio/moddio-docs/scripting-reference/actions/setItemFireRate.md

-Changes the fire rate of the specific item provided, not all items of that type, to the provided time, in milliseconds.
+Changes the fire rate of the specified item to the provided time.
+This value is in milliseconds and must be an integer.